 - Add the erythritol (or any suitable granulated sweetener) to a high-speed blender and process until powdered.
 If the sweetener is already powdered, you can skip this step.

-- Add in the ground flax, water, baking soda, and almond flour and stir together until completely mixed together.
+- Add in the ground flax, water, baking soda, and almond flour.
+Stir until well-combined.

-- Once the cookie dough has been mixed together, add in the chocolate chips.
-Fold them in gently until they are distributed evenly throughout the dough.
+- Gently fold in the chocolate chips until they are evenly distributed throughout the dough.